teaegg/cef3-windows-sample/README.md

 1. open doomtool.vcxproj with vs2010+.
 2. build

-Or run this doomtool.exe on /cef3-windows-sample/build/Release/doomtool.exe
+Or run the doomtool.exe in /cef3-windows-sample/build/Release/

 ## Contributing